-- 1. That the presentation regarding the Mobile Business Licence Bylaw provided by the Manager of Regulatory Services be received; and, - 2.
-That the report entitled Mobile Business Licence By-law dated February 3, 2020 be received; and, - That Council direct staff to waive Taxicab Company fees for a duration of 3 years (2020 - 2023 fees inclusive) for previously licensed companies only; and, - 4.
-That Council approve a 12-month contract position for a new Municipal Law Enforcement Officer position subject to approval of the Chief Administrative Officer and Commissioner of Corporate Services; and, - 5.
-That Council approve a 12-month contract for conversion of part-time hours into full-time hours for the existing permanent Legislative Services Associate position subject to approval of the Chief Administrative Officer and Commissioner of Corporate Services; and, - That Council approve the draft Mobile Business Licence By-law 2020-07; and, - 7.
-That Council repeal Taxi By-law 2016-44, Refreshment Vehicles Bylaw 2016-52, and Driving School Instructors By-law 2017-32, as amended; and,

-- 8. That Council amend the AMPS By-law 2019-62 and Fees and Charges By-law 2019-52; and, - 9.
-That Staff be authorized and directed to do all things necessary to give effect to this resolution.

-5.2 Large Water Meter Rates

-- 1. That the report entitled Large Water Meter Rates Staff Report dated February 3, 2020 be received; and, - 2.
+- 1. That the report entitled Mobile Business Licence By-law dated February 3, 2020 be received; and, - 2.
+That Council direct staff to waive Taxicab Company fees for a duration of 3 years (2020 2023 fees inclusive); and, - 3.
+That Council approve a 12-month contract position for a new Municipal Law Enforcement Officer position; and, - 4.
+That Council approve a 12-month contract for conversion of part-time hours into full-time hours for the existing permanent Legislative Services Associate position; and, - 5.
+That Council approve the draft Mobile Business Licence By-law 2020-07; and, - 6.
+That Council repeal Taxi By-law 2016-44, Refreshment Vehicles By-law 2016-52, and Driving School Instructors By-law 2017-32, as amended; and, - 7.
+That Council amend the AMPS By-law 2019-62 and Fees and Charges Bylaw 2019-52; and, - 8.
+That Staff be authorized and directed to do all things necessary to give effect to this resolution. - 5.2 Large Water Meter Rates - 1.
+That the report entitled Large Water Meter Rates Staff Report dated February 3, 2020 be received; and, - 2.
 That the 2020 monthly fees for Large Water Meters as referenced in the report come into effect immediately; - 3.
-That Staff be authorized and directed to do all things necessary to give effect to this resolution.

-5.3 Main Street Clock Inc. Properties - Update

-Moved by:Councillor KwapisSeconded by:Councillor Morrison

-1. That the report entitled Main Street Clock Inc. Properties - Update dated February 3, 2020 be received.

-5.4 Accessibility Advisory Committee Meeting Minutes of November 21, 2019

-1. That the Accessibility Advisory Committee Meeting Minutes of November 21, 2019 be received.

-5.5 Appointment Committee Minutes of October 9, 2019

-1. That the Appointment Committee Meeting Minutes of October 9, 2019 be received.

-5.6 Appointment Committee Meeting (Closed Session) Minutes of October 9, 2019

-1. That the Appointment Committee Meeting (Closed Session) Minutes of October 9, 2019 be received.

-5.7 Central York Fire Services - Joint Council Committee Meeting Minutes of November 5, 2019 and the Special Meeting Minutes of November 26, 2019

-1. That the Central York Fire Services - Joint Council Committee Meeting Minutes of November 5, 2019 and the Special Meeting Minutes of November 26, 2019 be received.

-5.8 Central York Fire Services - Joint Council Committee Meeting (Closed Session) Minutes of November 5, 2019

-1. That the Central York Fire Services - Joint Council Committee Meeting (Closed Session) Minutes of November 5, 2019 be received.
+That Staff be authorized and directed to do all things necessary to give effect to this resolution. - \5.3 Main Street Clock Inc. Properties Update - 1.
+That the report entitled Main Street Clock Inc. Properties Update dated February 3, 2020 be received. - 5.4 Accessibility Advisory Committee Meeting Minutes of November 21, 2019 - That the Accessibility Advisory Committee Meeting Minutes of November 21, 2019 be received. - 5.5 Appointment Committee Minutes of October 9, 2019 - 1.
+That the Appointment Committee Meeting Minutes of October 9, 2019 be received.

-5.9 Elman W. Campbell Museum Board of Management Meeting Minutes of November 21, 2019

-1. That the Elman W. Campbell Museum Board of Management Meeting Minutes of November 21, 2019 be received.

-5.10 Heritage Newmarket Advisory Committee Meeting Minutes of November 5, 2019

-1. That the Heritage Newmarket Advisory Committee Meeting Minutes of November 5, 2019 be received.

-- 5.11 Main Street District Business Improvement Area Board of Management Meeting Minutes of October 16, 2019 and November 20, 2019 - That the Main Street District Business Improvement Area Board of Management Meeting Minutes of October 16, 2019 and November 20, 2019 be received.

-5.12 Newmarket Public Library Board Meeting Minutes of November 20, 2019

-1. That the Newmarket Public Library Board Meeting Minutes of November 20, 2019 be received.

-5.13 Outstanding Matters List

-Moved by:Councillor KwapisSeconded by:Councillor Woodhouse

-- 1. That the Outstanding Matters List be received; and, - 2.
-That Item 17 regarding the Heritage Conservation District Plan be deleted.
+- 5.6 Appointment Committee Meeting (Closed Session) Minutes of October 9, 2019 - 1.
+That the Appointment Committee Meeting (Closed Session) Minutes of October 9, 2019 be received. - 5.7 Central York Fire Services Joint Council Committee Meeting Minutes of November 5, 2019 and the Special Meeting Minutes of November 26, 2019 - That the Central York Fire Services Joint Council Committee Meeting Minutes of November 5, 2019 and the Special Meeting Minutes of November 26, 2019 be received. - 5.8 Central York Fire Services Joint Council Committee Meeting (Closed Session) Minutes of November 5, 2019 - 1.
+That the Central York Fire Services Joint Council Committee Meeting (Closed Session) Minutes of November 5, 2019 be received. - 5.9 Elman W. Campbell Museum Board of Management Meeting Minutes of November 21, 2019 - 1.
+That the Elman W. Campbell Museum Board of Management Meeting Minutes of November 21, 2019 be received. - 5.10 Heritage Newmarket Advisory Committee Meeting Minutes of November 5, 2019 - 1.
+That the Heritage Newmarket Advisory Committee Meeting Minutes of November 5, 2019 be received. - 5.11 Main Street District Business Improvement Area Board of Management Meeting Minutes of October 16, 2019 and November 20, 2019 - That the Main Street District Business Improvement Area Board of Management Meeting Minutes of October 16, 2019 and November 20, 2019 be received. - 5.12 Newmarket Public Library Board Meeting Minutes of November 20, 2019 - 1.
+That the Newmarket Public Library Board Meeting Minutes of November 20, 2019 be received. - 5.13 Outstanding Matters List - 1.
+That the Outstanding Matters List be received.